abusafayatarefin92/J2EE_R37/JAVA/CheckPointsAnswer/Check_Points_Ch11.md

 Another benefit is that this annotation functions as documentation, making the intention of the code easier to understand.

 ## 11.17 ##
-A good definition of polymorphism can be found in [The Java Tutorials](https://docs.oracle.com/javase/tutorial/java/IandI/polymorphism.html "The Java Tutorials").
-> The dictionary definition of polymorphism refers to a principle in biology in which an organism or species can have many different forms or stages.
-This principle can also be applied to object-oriented programming and languages like the Java language.
 Subclasses of a class can define their own unique behaviors and yet share some of the same functionality of the parent class.
+In simple terms, polymorphism means that a variable of a supertype can refer to a subtype object.

-When an method is overridden in subclass so is it up to the JVM to figure out at runtime which specific method to invoke.
+When a method is overridden in subclass so it is up to the JVM to figure out at runtime which specific method to invoke.
 This concept is called dynamic binding.

 ## 11.18 ##
 Method matching is the process of deciding what version of an overloaded method to invoke.
 This is done at compile time by the compiler and the choice is based